wgc-hackathon/reefer-raker-level-2/README.md

 This would make the jobs of the reefer teams much easier as well as allowing us to find out where they are.
 Imagine trying to find a sample amongst thousands of other samples by hand.
 It would be like trying to find a needle in a haystack!

+# Building and running Reefer Raker locally

+Building and running Open MCT in your local dev environment is very easy.
+Be sure you have [Git] (https://git-scm.com/downloads) and [Node.js] (https://nodejs.org/en/), then follow the directions below

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.